cielesan/lan-lan-manager-legal/README.md

-# lan-lan-manager-privacy-policy
+# lan-lan-manager-legal
-Privacy Policy for Discord bot Lan Lan Manager
+Privacy Policy and Terms of Service for Discord bot Lan Lan manager